SCANN: Synthesis of Compact and Accurate Neural Networks: Abstract

 \section{Abstract}

-Artificial neural networks (ANNs) have become the driving force behind recent artificial intelligence (AI) research.
-With the help of a vast amount of training data, neural networks can perform better than traditional machine learning algorithms in many applications, such as image recognition, speech recognition, and natural language processing.
+Deep neural networks (DNNs) have become the driving force behind recent artificial intelligence (AI) research.
+With the help of a vast amount of training data, neural networks can perform better than traditional machine learning algorithms in many applications.
 An important problem with implementing a neural network is the design of its architecture.
 Typically, such an architecture is obtained manually by exploring its hyperparameter space and kept fixed during training.
-The architecture that is selected is the one that performs the best on a hold-out validation set.
-This approach is both time-consuming and inefficient as it is in essence a trial-and-error process.
+This approach is both time-consuming and inefficient.
 Another issue is that modern neural networks often contain millions of parameters, whereas many applications require small inference models due to imposed resource constraints, such as energy constraints on battery-operated devices.
-Also, whereas ANNs have found great success in big-data applications, there is also significant interest in using ANNs for medium- and small-data applications that can be run on energy-constrained edge devices.
-However, efforts to migrate ANNs to such devices typically entail a significant loss of classification accuracy.
-To address these challenges, we propose a neural network synthesis methodology, called SCANN, that can generate very compact neural networks without loss in accuracy for small and medium-size datasets.
-With the help of three basic operations, connection growth, neuron growth, and connection pruning, SCANN synthesizes an arbitrary feed-forward neural network.
-These neural networks do not necessarily have a multilayer perceptron structure.
+However, efforts to migrate DNNs to such devices typically entail a significant loss of classification accuracy.
+To address these challenges, we propose a two-step neural network synthesis methodology, called DR+SCANN, that combines two complementary approaches to design compact and accurate DNNs.
+At the core of our framework is the SCANN methodology that uses three basic architecture-changing operations, namely connection growth, neuron growth, and connection pruning, to synthesize feed-forward architectures with arbitrary structure.
+These neural networks are not limited to the multilayer perceptron structure.
 SCANN encapsulates three synthesis methodologies that apply a repeated grow-and-prune paradigm to three architectural starting points.
-We also use dimensionality reduction methods to reduce the feature size of the datasets, so as to alleviate the curse of dimensionality.
-Our final synthesis methodology consists of three steps: dataset dimensionality reduction, neural network compression in each layer, and neural network compression with SCANN.
-We demonstrate the efficacy of this approach on the medium-size MNIST dataset by comparing our synthesized neural networks to the well-known LeNet-5 baseline.
+DR+SCANN combines the SCANN methodology with dataset dimensionality reduction to alleviate the curse of dimensionality.
+We demonstrate the efficacy of SCANN and DR+SCANN on various image and non-image datasets.
+We evaluate SCANN on MNIST and ImageNet benchmarks.
 Without any loss in accuracy, SCANN generates a 46.3$\times$ smaller network than the LeNet-5 Caffe model.
-We also evaluate the efficiency of using dimensionality reduction alongside SCANN on nine small to medium-size datasets.
+We also compare SCANN-synthesized networks with a state-of-the-art fully-connected feed-forward model for MNIST, and show $20\times$ ($19.9\times$) reduction in number of parameters (floating-point operations) with little drop in accuracy.
+On the ImageNet dataset, for the VGG-16 and MobileNetV2 architectures, we reduce the network parameters by $8.0\times$ and $1.3\times$ with a similar performance or improvement over their respective baselines.
+We also evaluate the efficacy of using dimensionality reduction alongside SCANN (DR+SCANN) on nine small to medium-size datasets.
 Using this methodology enables us to reduce the number of connections in the network by up to $5078.7\times$ (geometric mean: 82.1$\times$), with little to no drop in accuracy.
 We also show that our synthesis methodology yields neural networks that are much better at navigating the accuracy vs. energy efficiency space.
-This would enable neural network based inference even for IoT sensors.
+This would enable neural network-based inference even on Internet-of-Things sensors.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{